South Florida State College: History

 In late 1984, the DeSoto and Lake Placid centers of the college were opened.
 The DeSoto Center first had three classrooms and an office.
 Today the DeSoto Campus is housed in a large modern building.
 The DeSoto Center originally had three classrooms and an office in the Fountain Plaza.
 A new campus was built in 2003 with much more space.
-The Lake Placid Center was established in a former public school and now consists of five buildings.
+The Lake Placid Center was established in a former public school.

 In 1988, the Hotel Jacaranda was acquired.
 The hotel was built in the 1920s and was a distinguished hotel for many years.
-Babe Ruth, George Burns and Gracie Allen, among others, stayed there.
-The hotel serves as a residence facility for South Florida State College students and offers hotel accommodations and a restaurant to the public.
+Babe Ruth, George Burns, and Gracie Allen, among others, stayed there.
+The hotel serves as a residence facility for South Florida State College student-athletes and offers hotel accommodations and a restaurant to the public.

 Telecourses were first offered in 1992.
 In 1993, the Public Service Academy was opened.
-This unit provides training and education in criminal justice, emergency medical services, and law endorsement.
+This unit provides training and education in criminal justice, emergency medical services, and law enforcement.

-In 1999, the Crews Center was opened.
-In 2002, the Museum of Florida Art and Culture and the University Center, which houses the college's bachelor's and advanced degree programs, were opened.
-Also, that year Dr. Norman L. Stephens Jr. became the third president of the college.
+In 1999, the Crews Center opened.
+In 2002, the Museum of Florida Art and Culture (MOFAC) and the University Center were opened.

-In 2003, the Dental Education Center opened.
-The Hardee and DeSoto campuses opened.
+In 2003, the Dental Education Center opened, as well as the Hardee and DeSoto campuses.

 On July 1, 2012, the college officially changed its name to South Florida State College.

-On July 1, 2013, Dr. Thomas C. Leitzel became South Florida State College's fourth president.